gfranxman/Cuda-check/README.md

     $ conda activate ./cudaenv
     $ python ./cuda-check.py

-It should be around a 10x improvement with the GPU
+It should be around a 10x improvement with the GPU.

-# for torch test I used
+## for torch test I used
     $ conda create -p ./cudaenv
     $ conda init
     $ conda activate ./cudaenv